nrfconnect/sdk-nrf/samples/peripheral/radio_test/README.rst

 #. |connect_terminal|
 #.
 Set the start channel with the ``start_channel`` command to 20.
 #.
 Set the end channel with the ``end_channel`` command to 60.
 #.
-Set the time on channel with the ``time_on_channel`` command to 50ms.
+Set the time on channel with the ``time_on_channel`` command to 50 ms.
 #.
 Set the kit in the TX sweep mode using the ``start_tx_sweep`` command.
 #.
 Start the RSSI Viewer application and select the kit to communicate with.
 #.
-On the application chart, observe the TX sweep in the form of a wave that starts at 2420 MHz frequency and ends with 2480MHz.
+On the application chart, observe the TX sweep in the form of a wave that starts at 2420 MHz frequency and ends with 2480 MHz.

 Dependencies
 ************

-This sample uses the following nrfx dependencies:
+This sample has the following nrfx dependencies:

   * ``nrfx/drivers/include/nrfx_timer.h``
   * ``nrfx/hal/nrf_nvmc.h``